aspose-slides/Aspose.Slides-Documentation/php/java/developer-guide/presentation-properties/_index.md

 |![todo:image_alt_text](https://i.imgur.com/HdKcxI9.png)| |

 ## **Access and Modify Custom Properties**
-Aspose.Slides for Java also allows developers to access the values of custom properties.
+Aspose.Slides for PHP via Java also allows developers to access the values of custom properties.
 An example is given below that shows how can you access and modify all of these custom properties for a presentation.

 ```java
 Presentation pres = new Presentation("Presentation.pptx");